Koboo/item-protocoler/README.md

 # ItemProtocoler

-This is a proof-of-concept to accomplish automatic localization of ItemStack names via packet manipulation by ProtocolLib.
+This is a proof-of-concept of server-side changes to ItemStacks being played out client-side.
+Further information can be found below.

+Changes, improvements, adaptations and additions are welcome via [pull request](https://github.com/Koboo/item-protocoler/pulls)!

+#### I am grateful for every contribution!

 ## Overview